encode/django-rest-framework/docs/tutorial/2-requests-and-responses.md

 1. The `@api_view` decorator for working with function based views.
 2. The `APIView` class for working with class based views.

-These wrappers provide a few bits of functionality such as making sure you recieve `Request` instances in your view, and adding context to `Response` objects so that content negotiation can be performed.
+These wrappers provide a few bits of functionality such as making sure you receive `Request` instances in your view, and adding context to `Response` objects so that content negotiation can be performed.

 The wrappers also provide behaviour such as returning `405 Method Not Allowed` responses when appropriate, and handling any `ParseError` exception that occurs when accessing `request.DATA` with malformed input.